 Installation instructions for fitting Noisestop F7 soundproof underlay.
 Noisestop Systems F7 is an acoustic underlay that can be used over any floor type.
 Suitable for use in domestic and commercial flooring applications.
 Reduce impact and airborne noise, conversation and TV noise transferring through timber sub-floors.
-Part E complaint flooring solution when installed as part of a separating floor construction.
+Part E compliant flooring solution when installed as part of separating floor construction.

 Fitting Noisestop F7